lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ### Target Address Registers

 I2C target device is assigned two 7-bit address and 7-bit mask pairs.
-The target device accepts a transaction if the result of the bitwise AND operation performed on the transaction address sent by the host and a mask matches the assigned address corresponding to the mask.
+The target device accepts a transaction if the result of the bitwise AND operation performed on the transaction address sent by the controller and a mask matches the assigned address corresponding to the mask.
 In other words, address matching is performed only for bits where the mask is "1".
 Thus, with the masks set to all ones (0x7F), the target device will respond to either of the two assigned unique addresses and no other.
-If the mask and the assigned address both have zeros in a particular bit position, that bit will be a match regardless of the value of that bit received from the host.
+If the mask and the assigned address both have zeros in a particular bit position, that bit will be a match regardless of the value of that bit received from the controller.
 Note that if, in any bit position, the mask has zero and the assigned address has one, no transaction can match and such mask/address pair is effectively disabled.

 Finally, in the special case where the mask is all zeroes (0x00), then that corresponding entry is ignored and will not match.